sefirosweb/minecraftLegionWebClient/README.md

 # TODO
-- Refactorize front end
-- Make a Configuration to connect to backend
+- Make a robuts documentation!
-- Make a robuts documentation
+- Make a deployment app